Politics and the Press: A Timeline

 November 6-9, 1989 Jiang Zemin is elected chairman of the Communist Party’s Central Military Commission, continuing his climb to the top of the nation’s leadership.

 January-February 1992 Senior leader Deng Xiaoping’s “southern tour” emphasizes the importance of economic reform and development.

 March 27, 1993 Jiang Zemin becomes president, serving until 2003.

 1996 China Central Television launches the popular investigative program, “News Probe.”

 July 1, 1997 The United Kingdom transfers Hong Kong to China.

+March 17, 1998 Zhu Rongji is inaugurated as premier of the State Council.
+Zhu said he believed the news media should act as a watchdog of the government.
 1998 The Golden Shield Project, a governmental surveillance and censorship initiative, is launched in part to police information on the Internet.

 December 4, 2000 Journalist Jiang Weiping is imprisoned for disclosing “state secrets” after reporting on corruption in northeastern Chinese cities.
 Jiang is named one of CPJ’s International Press Freedom Awardees in 2001.
 He is released on January 3, 2006.